Leymah Gbowee Keynote Speaker

 - Founder, Gbowee Peace Foundation Africa

 - Co-founder, Women Peace and Security Network Africa

 Leymah Gbowee's Biography

-2011 Nobel Peace Laureate Leymah Gbowee is a Liberian peace activist, trained social worker and women’s rights advocate.
-She is Founder and current President of the Gbowee Peace Foundation Africa.
-She also founded the Liberia Reconciliation Initiative, and is the Co-founder and former Executive Director of Women Peace and Security Network Africa (WIPSEN-A).
+Leymah Gbowee is a keynote speaker who was won the 2011 Nobel Peace Prize.
+Gbowee is best known as a Liberian peace activist, trained social worker and women’s rights advocate.
+She is also the Founder and current President of the Gbowee Peace Foundation Africa.
+She founded the Liberia Reconciliation Initiative, and is the Co-founder and former Executive Director of Women Peace and Security Network Africa (WIPSEN-A).
 She is also a founding member and former Liberia Coordinator of Women in Peacebuilding Network/West Africa Network for peace building (WIPNET/WANEP).

 Leymah Gbowee currently serves as a member of the High-Level Task Force for the International Conference on Population and Development.
 She is a board member of the Federation of Liberian Youth.
 Her leadership of the Women of Liberia Mass Action for Peace – which brought together Christian and Muslim women in a non-violent movement that played a pivotal role in ending Liberia’s civil war in 2003 – is chronicled in her memoir, Mighty Be Our Powers, and in the documentary, Pray the Devil Back to Hell.